 Encourages non-violent conflict resolution

-Kicking and chopping in class can also be a safe outlet for excess energy, allowing kids to release frustration or anger, while still practicing self-control.
+Kicking and chopping in class can also be a safe outlet for excess energy, allowing kids to release frustration or anger, while still practising self-control.

 Fosters Self Discipline